12 Soap Business Success Stories From Entrepreneurs to Inspire You

 River County Soapworks owner Robin Hertz is a master of handmade soap wholesale, custom manufacture, and private label sales.

-Robin Hertz (from Yacolt, WA, USA) started River County Soapworks almost 22 years ago.
+Robin Hertz (from Yacolt, WA, USA) started River County Soapworks about 22 years ago.

 - Founded in the spring of 2001, River County Soapworks grew out of a love of art, a passion to create, and a desire to help others step back and celebrate the simple pleasures in life.

 - All their handmade soap bars are artfully designed and beautifully scented.